amishach11/SortingVisualizer/README.md

 That's why we are making this project to let everyone understand how these algorithms work and through this project you also will get a deep understanding of such sorting algorithms

-If you have any queries
+If you have any queries or suggestions
-Contact Amishachopra21@gmail.com
+Please Contact Amishachopra21@gmail.com